Newborn Jaundice

 Jaundice may also happen if a mom has a different blood type from their baby.
 If that's your situation, your body may make antibodies that attack and break down your baby's red blood cells.
 In some cases, you can help prevent this by getting special shots when you're pregnant.

-• Your baby is hard to wake up
+• Is hard to wake up

-• Your baby’s eyes are moving strangely
+• Moves their eyes strangely

-Usually, a doctor can tell your baby has jaundice by looking.
+Usually, a doctor can tell that your baby has jaundice by looking.
 But they’ll also want to know how much bilirubin is in your baby's blood to help decide on a treatment plan.
 They may:

 • Take blood from your baby and send it to a lab to measure the level and kinds of bilirubin.